-For technical reasons we will need a natural and by no means restrictive condition that a probability of victory of a given player is equal to zero if his bet is equal to zero (which, according to the rules of the game, is possible only he lost all his capital at an earlier stage of the game):
+For technical reasons we will need another natural condition that the probability of victory of a given player is equal to zero if his bet is equal to zero (which, according to the rules of the game, is possible only if he lost all his capital at an earlier stage of the game):

-Now, we are at the point to define precisely law of motion of the game.
+Now, we are at the point of defining precisely the game's law of motion.
 Let us fix a positive integer $m$, a current stage of the game.
-Let $X_{m,j}$ be a random variable which is equal to the fortune of $j$-th player at time $m$.
+Let $X_{m,j}$ be a random variable that is equal to the fortune of $j$-th player at time $m$.
 By $a_{m,j}$ we denote an amount which he bids at this stage of the game.
-By the casino rules $1 \leq a_{m,j} \leq X_{m,j}$ for $j= 1, 2, \ldots, N$.
-The law of motion are:
+By the casino rules $1 \leq a_{m,j} \leq X_{m,j}$ and $X_{1,j}<G$ for $j= 1, 2, \ldots, N$.
+The law of motion is:

 (here ''w.p.'' is an abbreviation of ''with probability'').

 Note that inequality \eqref{1} together with the rules \eqref{r1}, \eqref{r2} implies that